Peer Support For

 Frequently Asked Questions

 How would you describe the role of a Peer Support Partner?
+Are you a Therapist?

 What interests you about working with people living with BP?

 As someone who also has Bell’s Palsy, I know the deep emotional and physical challenges.
-I also understand the isolating experince of living with this rare condition.
+I also understand the isolating experience of living with this rare condition.
 The opportunity to be a part of helping patients as they choose to fight their condition is deeply rewarding.

 What kind of things can people with Bell’s Palsy ask for your help with?